mongodb-js/boxednode/README.md

 - Uses only officially supported, stable Node.js APIs
 - Creates binaries that are not bloated with extra features
 - Creates binaries that can be signed and notarized on macOS
+- Supports linking native addons into the binary

 ## Prerequisites